Questions we answer in this guide

 - Vehicles made before 01 January 1979 Any vehicle made before this date is exempt.

-- Electric vehicles Not all electric-powered vehicles are exempt, and hybrid vehicles don’t fall under this description because they use both electric and petrol power.
-Fully electric vehicles priced at over £40,000 and registered after the 31st March 2017 are still subject to vehicle tax.
+- Electric vehicles N.B.
+Hybrid vehicles don’t fall under this description because they use both electric and petrol power.

 - Agriculture, horticulture and forestry vehicles So long as they’re kept primarily off the road, tractors and other vehicles used for these purposes are exempt.

 - Vehicles with a statutory off-road notification (SORN) If you're not using a vehicle and are keeping it off the road, you'll still need to insure and tax it unless you've declared it as off the road.
 This is done via a Statutory Off Road Notification (SORN) made by post or online.
 A SORN will last until you tax the car again, sell it or scrap it.

 Want to access this guide?